Richard Staniforth – Professional Dry Stone Waller – full time

 I have recently advised on a UK television production being developed on heritage crafts.

-I worked in the film, TV and digital media industry as an award winning creative producer and executive producer.
+I worked in the film, TV and digital media industry as a multi BAFTA award winning creative producer and executive producer.